-If at the separate sentencing proceeding the jury finds that none of the factors set forth in subsection (b) exists, the court shall sentence the defendant to a term of imprisonment under Chapter V of the Unified Code Corrections.
-If there is a unanimous finding by the jury that one or more of the factors set forth in subsection (b) exist, and if the jury unanimously determines that the evidence leaves no doubt respecting the defendant's quilt, the jury shall consider aggravating and mitigating factors as instructed by the court and shall determine whether the sentence of death shall be imposed.
+If at the separate sentencing proceeding the jury finds that none of the factors set forth in subsection (b) exists, the court shall sentence the defendant to a term of imprisonment under Chapter V of the Unified Code of Corrections.
+If there is a unanimous finding by the jury that one or more of the factors set forth in subsection (b) exist, the jury shall consider aggravating and mitigating factors as instructed by the court and shall determine whether the sentence of death shall be imposed.
 If the jury determines unanimously, after weighing the factors in aggravation and mitigation, that death is the appropriate sentence, the court shall sentence the defendant to death.
-If the court does not concur with the jury determination that death is the appropriate sentence, the court shall set forth reasons in writing including what facts or documents, that compelled the court to non-concur with the the record for appellate review.
-The court shall be bound by the jury's sentencing determination.
+If the court does not concur with the jury determination that death appropriate sentence, the court shall set forth reasons in writing including what facts or circumstances the court relied upon, along with any relevant documents, that compelled the court to non-concur with the sentence.
+This document and any attachments shall be part of the record for appellate review. court shall be bound by the jury's sentencing determination.